Apple's strong quarter suffers $6B blow from supply shortage

 Apple’s previous iPhone record came in fiscal 2018 when sales of the device totaled $165 billion.

 This year's new model, the iPhone 13, came out Sept.
-24, helping the company based in Cupertino, California, ring up more sales of the device in the latest quarter.
+24, helping Apple ring up more sales of the device in the latest quarter.

-The big numbers suggest there may be strong consumer interest in the iPhone 13, even though the model isn’t dramatically different from last year’s model.
+The big numbers suggest there may be strong consumer interest in the iPhone 13, even though the model isn’t dramatically different from the changes made in last year’s model.

 “Demand remains very robust," he emphasized.